 - Grab yourself a pool noodle, Christmas ornaments in your chosen colour scheme, and some greenery, to decorate.

-- Take a hot glue gun and cover the noodle in greenery to disguise as much of it as possible.
+- Take a hot glue gun and cover the noodle in as much greenery as possible.
 If your budget allows, you can just use ornaments like the gorgeous one pictured below.

 - Get creative and add your Christmas ornaments, gluing them as you go, to create an OTT table centrepiece for less.